 19. Increase Spirituality

 Spirituality means different things to different people.
 Whatever it means to you, you can set a goal to be more devoted and spend more time enriching that part of you.
-This may be one of those SMART goals examples that generally improves your mental health, as well.
+This may be one of those personal goals examples that generally improves your mental health, as well.

 This may not mean going to church.
 Some people will find they connect most to their spirituality while gardening, walking in nature, or meditating.
 Find what helps you connect with that deeper sense of meaning and follow it.